Discover Santa Barbara

 Alick Keck Memorial Garden

-Once the site of the elegant El Mirasol Hotel, this downtown block is often called the "crown jewel" of City parks.
-Alice Keck Park Memorial Garden features a large botanical collection of 75 different tree and plant species and a beautiful koi pond.
+Once the site of the elegant El Mirasol Hotel, this downtown oasis is often referred to as the “crown jewel” of Santa Barbara’s city parks.
+The Alice Keck Park Memorial Garden showcases a rich botanical collection with more than 75 tree and plant species, along with winding pathways, a charming koi pond, and plenty of serene spaces to relax and enjoy nature.

 SANTA BARBARA COUNTY COURTHOUSE